geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/lines.md

 ## Overview

-In this exercise we're going to display the road network from OpenStreetMap for Tartu, Estonia.
+In this exercise we're going to display the road network from OpenStreetMap for Tartu, Estonia - the host city for [FOSS4G Europe 2024](https://2024.europe.foss4g.org/) where this workshop was first given.

 <div class="map">
   <iframe src="https://geographika.github.io/getting-started-with-mapserver-demo/lines.html"></iframe>